Itshadexy/cloudpath-labs/security-audit.md

 ### What to do instead

 The root account should not be used for daily work.
 Create users, groups, or roles and use IAM to give them access to what they need to perform their required job and nothing more.
+This follows the principle of least privilege, which means giving an identity only the permissions it needs to perform its job and nothing more.
 Also enable MFA for the root account to add another layer of security.

 ## Finding 2 — Public GitHub access key